• Skip to primary navigation

 About the recipe

 In Andhra, pappu kura is a quite popular side dish for regular meals.
 The combination of pappu or dal and kura or vegetable is a healthy and scrumptious one.
-One of my favorite is this aloo masoor dal.
+One of my favorite is this aloo masoor dal and this vegetable kootu.

 In this spinach and cabbage lentil curry, I cook the veggies with moong dal.
 Soaking the pesarapappu or mung dal expedites the making of this dish.
 This is a very versatile dish.
 You can change up the vegetables and even the lentils.